-There is a spacious courtyard surrounded with other buildings which were once utilised as warehouses.
+There is a spacious courtyard surrounded by buildings which were once utilised as warehouses.
 These were used to store raw materials, or utilised as workshops, administrative offices and accommodation for the some of the workers.
 In the centre of the courtyard stands an ancient poplar tree.

-Some of the old building are now used as a winery for the production of good quality wine.
 The Cabernet and Syrah varieties of grape are cultivated in the vineyards of the estate of Colle Alto in lower Atina, in the beautiful Val di Comino.
-Modern equipment has been installed for the production of wine with controlled temperature and an inert atmosphere in order to obtain a good extraction.
+In some of the old buildings of the Iron Works modern equipment has been installed for the production of wine with controlled temperature and an inert atmosphere in order to obtain a good extraction.
 The wine is aged in barrels made of a type of oak with maturing on the lees, and finally in the bottles.

 La Ferriera specializes in the production of quality red wines with the designation of origin Atina Cabernet DOC.
 It is possible to arrange, by appointment, to visit La Ferriera and sample some of its quality local wines.